SBK-DEMOS/GitOps-ArgoCD/Report.md

 current time 2023-01-12T15:20:45Z is after 2022-12-23T11:28:50Z"   ==> It shows certificate is expired.

-kubeadm certs check-expiration   ==> Check valididy of all certs
+**kubeadm certs check-expiration**   ==> Check valididy of all certs

+Backup CERTs and config files.

-kubeadm certs renew  ==> Renew all CERTs managed by kubeadm.
+**kubeadm certs renew all**     ==> Renew all CERTs managed by kubeadm.

+Restart control plane components.
 If CERTs signed/managed by external vendors, Rotate accordingly.